The following words and terms, when used in this chapter, shall

 qualification and duties of NB-360, "Criteria for Acceptance of Authorized

-Inspection Agencies for New Construction".
+Inspection Agencies for New Construction."

-(7) Authorized Inspector--An inspector employed by
+(7) Authorized Inspector (AI)--An inspector qualified

-an Authorized Inspection Agency who holds a commission issued by the
+a commission issued by the executive director.

 (8) AWP--The allowable working pressure at which the